-As the Assistant Director of Admissions, Tammy McNish acts as the he primary contact for associations, organizations and community events related to the recruitment and enrollment in the region’s social sector including education, nonprofit, government, sports and tourism organizations.
+As the Assistant Director of Admissions and Community Engagement, Tammy McNish acts as the he primary contact for associations, organizations and community events related to the recruitment and enrollment in the region’s social sector including education, nonprofit, government, sports and tourism organizations.

 McNish has several years experience in higher education.
 Most recently, she was an admissions counselor at Queens University in Charlotte, N.C., where she recruited adult students and promoted the university’s programs.
 Prior to Queens, McNish managed alumni relations, special events and communications at her alma mater, Hood College.
 There, she was also the assistant editor for Hood Magazine, the college’s alumni publication.

 McNish received a bachelor’s degree in communication arts from Hood College in Maryland, where she graduated with departmental honors.
 In 2003, she was selected for the Los Angeles Times Jim Murray Sports Journalism Workshop.

 As the Enrollment Coordinator, Brittani McClendon acts as the face of the Charlotte Graduate Campus welcome center in Uptown Charlotte, greeting students, corporate partners, alumni and visitors on the first floor level.
 Serving as the local contact prospective students and application, McClendon represents broad knowledge of the university’s operations, courses and programs.
 She received a BA in communications from Pace University and is enroll in the Public Administration program at Northeastern University – Charlotte.